benardt/ML/README.md

 ## 2. Problem of dataset

-Dataset is created from scratch.
+Dataset is created from parts of drawing with size 500x500px by adding modelling o-ring.
+With this, we can switch from 563 training data to more than 7,500.

 ## 3. Files